Blog

 Is art a superior substitute for reality?
 Can we attain the same level of understanding from an excellent novel by Julian Barnes as we can by exposing ourselves to life in all its variation, wonder & squalor?
 Does a well-written novel, riveting play or mind-altering painting represent a more refined and accurate conception of reality than the lived experience of a non-artist?

-This topic is immediately diverted into the issue of digital vs. non-digital reality and the current worry that for many, if not most of us, “real” reality has become a dull reflection of what we can find in our devices.
+This topic can be diverted by the issue of digital vs. non-digital reality and the current worry that for many, if not most of us, “real” reality has become a dull reflection of what we can find in our devices.
 Is a well-written novel, riveting play or mind-altering painting intrinsically more valuable than an hour or two on Facebook, Snapchat or TikTok?
 If we accept that there is no “real” reality anyway, it’s quality doesn’t make any difference.
 But if we don’t accept this, we might suggest that an undifferentiated virtual world with no limitations or standards is a formless, dumbed-down alternative to a well-written novel, riveting play or mind-altering painting.
 These collate societal experiences into artworks that don’t substitute for reality but distill it into something greater than all of our busy minds.
 So in that way, good art is a superior substitute for mindlessly getting through the day.

 Is art just a beguiling irrelevance?
 This is the big question.
 Is it defensible to be working diligently to create artworks in the context of world hunger, war, climate change, mass migrations, mass species extinction etc.?